Mumbai: Fire breaks out in Mazgaon timber yard, 8 fire engines on spot

 From being homeless to Forbes Under 30: This photographer's inspiring story goes viral

-Mumbai fire brigade department chief P S Rahangdale said the fire is confined to the ground floor of the structure where timber of different types have been stocked in an area of about 100 x 200 feet.
+Mumbai fire brigade department chief P S Rahangdale said the fire is confined to the ground floor of the structure where timber of different types has been stocked in an area of about 100 x 200 feet.

 Last month, a massive fire broke out inside the Mahanagar Telephone Nigam Limited (MTNL) exchange building in suburban Bandra with nearly 100 people being rescued from the terrace of the building, an effort which lasted several hours.